brn/rxx/docs/basic_guide.md

 ```

 The View accept props that containing Observable, but React can't process props that containing Observables propery.
-So we wrap ReactElement by react-mvi `Tags` that was renamed to 'T' and make it is able to process props that containing Observables.
+So we wrap ReactElement by rxx `Tags` that was renamed to 'T' and make it is able to process props that containing Observables.

 #### 6. Bootstrap